Site icon Our Breathing Planet

 Ring-Tailed Cat Distribution, Habitat, and Ecology

-Within this relatively extensive range, though, the animal evolved as highly adaptable.
-As a result, it inhabits a wide range of habitat types.
+Within this comparatively extensive habitation zone, though, the animal evolved as highly adaptable.
+As a result, the resourceful animal inhabits a wide range of habitat types.
 These include such regions as deserts, semi-arid areas, pine and oak woodlands, conifer forests, and chapparal.

-The animal also appears within a broad range of altitudes.
+The remarkable creation of Nature also appears within a very broad range of altitudes.
 Individuals occur at heights of as much as 9,514 ft (2,900 m).
 Most though, live from sea level to around 4,593 ft (1,400 m) above sea level.
-It further prefers areas of canyons, rocky outcroppings, and talus.
+It also prefers many areas of canyons, rocky outcroppings, and talus.

 Its own predators, meanwhile, consist of several different species.
-These include such animals as coyotes, raccoons, bobcats, owls, and hawks.
+These include such varied animals as coyotes, actual raccoons, bobcats, owls, and hawks.
 It does, however, have one means of defense.
-It evolved a gland that releases a highly pungent musk when threatened.
+It evolved a gland that releases a highly pungent musk when threatened, similar to a skunk.

 Species Sharing Its Range

-Check out our other articles on 4 Amazing North American Deserts, Black-and-white hawk-eagle, Salar de Uyuni, Mary River Turtle, Violet Carpenter Bee, Antarctic Beech
+Check out our other articles on 4 Amazing North American Deserts, Black-and-white hawk-eagle, Salar de Uyuni, Mary River Turtle, Violet Carpenter Bee, Antarctic Beech, Japanese Hare

 Exit mobile version